vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 70 commits since the previous release, including 26 fixes.
+More than 76 commits since the previous release, including 29 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Feb 25 02:31:36 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Feb 26 02:31:12 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER